antonbayer/Liferay-Spring-MVC-Thymeleaf-Angular-Portlet/README.md

 # Liferay - Spring MVC - Thymeleaf - Angular - Portlet

-After fighting with several tutorials which have not fully filled my demands I decided to implement my Liferay Spring MVC Portlet from scatch with all the feature i was used to have with a standalone Spring MVC application:
+After fighting with several tutorials which have not fully filled my demands I decided to implement my Liferay Spring MVC Portlet from scatch with all the feature i was used to have in a standalone Spring MVC application:

  * RestController for AngularJS
  * ViewController with Thymeleaf